brigadecore/brigade-github-app/README.md

 You must install this gateway into the same namespace in your cluster where Brigade is already running.

-**Make sure the gateway is accessibly on a public IP address**.
+**Make sure the gateway is accessible on a public IP address**.
 You can do that either by setting the Service to be a load balancer, or setting up the Ingress.
 We STRONGLY recommend setting up an ingress to use Kube-LEGO or another SSL proxy.